mfractor/mfractor.content/dotnet6-mac-apple-silicon/README.md

 # .NET 6 for Mac with Apple Silicon Developers

 Microsoft released .NET 6 with a great focus on the availability of its runtime and SDK compiled natively for the `arm64` architectures of Apple Silicon Macs.
 This is exciting news but, its just half of the history.
-When it comes to the developer side the native promisse is still lacking decent tooling support.
+When it comes to the developer side the native promise is still lacking decent tooling support.

-This post is an attempt to document how I've setup my environment on a MacBook Pro with an M1 processor, trying to circunvent all the pains of being such an early adopter. 🤕
+This post is an attempt to document how I've setup my environment on a MacBook Pro with an M1 processor, trying to circumvent all the pains of being such an early adopter. 🤕

 ## The Problem